top of page

 Mechanisms linking anorexia nervosa, suicide ideation, and suicide attempts

-In collaboration with Dr. Cheri Levinson, Dr. Smith is beginning a National Institute of Mental Health supported R01 focusing on understanding the physiological, behavioral, and psychological mechanisms linking anorexia nervosa, suicide ideation, and suicide attempts.
+In collaboration with Dr. Cheri Levinson, Dr. Smith is running a National Institute of Mental Health supported R01 focused on understanding the physiological, behavioral, and psychological mechanisms linking anorexia nervosa, suicide ideation, and suicide attempts.

 US Army Soldier in Universal Camouflage